Table of Contents

 resected and CSF flow established.

-- In patients with spinal stenosis, the spinal canal has to be
+- In patients with spinal stenosis, the spinal canal must be

-- In patients with a tethered cord, the tethering has to be released.
+- In patients with a tethered cord, the tethering must be released.

-- In few patients, progressive syringomyelia or re-tethering secondary to multiple spinal surgeries demand direct treatment of the syrinx.
-Theco-peritoneal shunt is valuable in these patients.
-Deliberate caution is exercised in these patients as “Once a shunt, always a shunt.”
-The shunt surgery is notorious for its high complication rate.
-Programmable shunts might alleviate this problem in the future.
+- In some patients, progressive syringomyelia or re-tethering secondary to multiple spinal surgeries requires direct treatment of the syrinx.
+A theco-peritoneal shunt is valuable in these patients.
+Caution should be exercised, as “once a shunt, always a shunt.”
+As well, shunt surgery has a high rate of complications.
+Programmable shunts may improve these rates in the future.

-Other shunt surgeries like syringo-peritoneal shunt and syringo-subarachnoid shunt stay in the gray zone.
-The benefits do not clearly outweigh the risks and failures are involved.
-Almost every material has been used to shunt fluid but none outshines the other in a conclusive manner.
-The search for the best shunt type, material and valve still continues.
+The benefits of other shunt surgeries such as syringo-peritoneal and syringo-subarachnoid shunts do not clearly outweigh the risks, and failures are not uncommon.
+Although a number of materials have been used to shunt fluid, the search for the best shunt type, material, and valve is ongoing.